 - The Academy requires a minimum score of 70% to pass, police agencies may require a higher score.

 - The MMPI-2 fee is $25.00, which the evaluator will bill directly to the sponsoring agency, The Police Academy is not responsible for collecting this fee.

 For individuals who have a learning disability, accommodations can be arranged, if needed, by contacting Drew Bloom.
 The Academy may provide accommodations for someone who submits adequate documentation of a disability that impacts test taking.
 This request must be made no less than two (2) weeks in advance of the test.
 Written requests are required.
 Documentation (from a doctor, psychologist, psychiatrist, learning disabilities professional, or other person qualified to diagnose and/or treat such disabilities) of the need for such accommodation must be provided.
 Contact information, including an address and telephone number, of the person who conducted the assessment must be included.
 Academy staff will review the material submitted.
 Further information may be requested.
 It is the responsibility of the applicant to check with the Academy BEFORE the test date to make sure the accommodation will be granted.

 In addition to the Entrance Exam and psychological assessment, each candidate for Level III basic training must take the physical training examination (a.k.a.
 PT test).

 - bench press

 - 1.5 mile run

 Please Note: The Police Academy is once again offering physical testing (PT test) at each of the written entrance test dates listed below.
 This test is for agency use only as part of the hiring process.
-It is important to note that applicants still have to attend the physical testing prior to entering the full-time academy.
-The specific dates for PT tests connected to each full-time class are posted in the course description for each class.
+It is important to note that applicants still have to attend the physical testing prior to entering the Level III academy.
+The specific dates for PT tests connected to each Level III class are posted in the course description for each class.
 When registering applicants, please indicate if the physical test will be taken.